Syed Saddiq: Corruption charges

-On 19 July 2022, an MACC officer, Khairi claimed that the MACC is investigating Syed Saddiq for making false statements about RM250,000 that went missing.
-They went to his house to try to find out more information, and during the investigation, they seized a phone belonging to Rafiq Hakim Razali.
-Gobind Singh Deo, Syed Saddiq's lawyer, cross-examined Khairi and said that the act of going to Syed Saddiq's house was an abuse of power by MACC.
+On 19 July 2022, a Malaysian Anti-Corruption Commission (MACC) officer, Khairi, claimed that the MACC was investigating Saddiq for making false statements about RM250,000 that went missing.
+They went to his house to try to find out more information, and during the investigation, they seized a phone belonging to Rafiq.
+Gobind Singh Deo, Saddiq's lawyer, cross-examined Khairi and said that the act of going to Saddiq's house was an abuse of power by MACC.
 Khairi denied that MACC had abused its powers, saying the investigation was launched based on information received.

-On 28 October 2022, the High Court found that the prosecution had succeeded in proving a prima facie case against Syed Saddiq, and he was ordered to enter his defense on four charges of misappropriation of assets, money laundering and abetting in criminal breach of trust.
-On 9 November 2023, Syed Saddiq was found guilty of all the corruption charges by the High Court, sentencing him to 7 years' imprisonment, a RM 10 million fine and two strokes of the cane.
-Syed Saddiq was granted a stay of execution of his sentence while pending his appeal.
+On 28 October 2022, the High Court found that the prosecution had succeeded in proving a prima facie case against Saddiq, and he was ordered to enter his defense on four charges of misappropriation of assets, money laundering and abetting in criminal breach of trust.
+On 9 November 2023, he was found guilty of all the corruption charges by the High Court, sentencing him to 7 years' imprisonment, a RM 10 million fine and two strokes of the cane.
+He was granted a stay of execution of his sentence while pending his appeal.

-On 12 December 2024, it was reported that Syed Saddiq filed his petition through his lawyers, listing 18 reasons why he should be freed from the graft case.
+On 12 December 2024, Saddiq filed his petition through his lawyers, listing 18 reasons why he should be freed from the graft case.
 In his petition of appeal, he said the trial judge, who convicted him for the offences earlier, erred in law and breached Section 182A of the Criminal Procedure Code because the judge did not consider all the evidence required by the law.

+On 25 June 2025, a three judge panel of the Court of Appeal acquitted and discharged Saddiq's conviction and sentence, thereby freeing him.
+In the court case, the defence's argument that one of the witnesses, Rafiq tailored his evidence to appease the MACC, was found to have merit in the contention that witnesses were pressured, suggesting MACC might have exerted pressure.

+The following day, 26 June 2025, the Attorney General's Chambers filed an appeal against his acquittal and Saddiq faced court on 11 December 2025 in defence of his acquittal.

+On Monday 13 July 2026, the Federal Court in Putrajaya upheld his 2025 acquittal and reaffirmed his innocence thereby drawing a final conclusion to the corruption controversy.

 Political views

 Israeli-Palestinian conflict

-Syed Saddiq has been vocal in his support for Palestine and criticism of Israel.
+Saddiq has been vocal in his support for Palestine and criticism of Israel.
 He has stated that Palestine existed long before Israel, and criticised Israel for illegally appointing themselves as the "guardians" of Palestine.
 He also stands firm with Malaysia's ban on Israeli athletes, and has called for the freedom of Palestine.